Friday, June 28, 2024

 "You wanna get married to someone who behaves like this?
 And early in the relationship on top of it?" he asked himself.

 It was hard to not see the red flag, but he was reluctant to acknowledge it.
-He understood the possible implications, but despite that persisted with wanting to repair the damage and continue.
+He understood the possible implications.
+The feeling of wanting to repair the damage persisted anyway.
 In his job he was known for finding middle ground when there were disagreements; he could be counted on to restore composure and lead adversaries to calm waters ... yes lead even when he was not the project leader or boss.
 He was good at it, but then he needed participation.
 When someone stomps off the scene there's not much that can be done.

 He was also known for his dogged persistence.
 Often bordering on plain stubbornness.
 He actually took pride in his tendency to be mulish; it had served him well most times.
-A friend once described him as the kind of guy who, when the plank for a shelf is too short, Nathan will flip it round the other way to make absolutely sure it didn't fit.
+A friend once described him as, when a plank for a shelf is too short, Nathan will flip it round to make absolutely sure it didn't fit.

 So, the first thing to do is re-engage, get back to at least talking.
 He could repair the damage once communication was reestablished ... it's his comfort zone, the process of creating reconciliation, accommodating and adapting.
-Perhaps not comfort zone; perhaps more a knee-jerk reaction, choosing uncomfortable but familiar over pragmatic.
+Perhaps comfort zone was the wrong word.
+Perhaps more of a knee-jerk reaction, choosing uncomfortable but familiar over pragmatic.

 The call went much better than he expected.
 Her tone was frosty but she did not hang up.
 A good start.